Carlos Felipe: Background

 Born in Feira de Santana, Bahia in 1995, Carlos Felipe was bullied throughout his childhood for being overweight.
-At age 14, Felipe weighed in at 346 pounds.
+At age 14, Felipe weighed 346 pounds.
 Felipe was morbidly obese and his family tried everything, but nothing seemed to help him lose weight.
 After trying many different ways to lose weight, various diets and supplements, Felipe says boxing finally helped him drop from 346 pounds to 275 in just 12 months.
 He gained so much more confidence that he even began running to the local gym every day, training, then running back home once finished.

 Mixed martial arts career

 Early career

 Starting his professional career in 2014, Felipe fought for various Brazilian regional promotions, amassing an undefeated 8–0 record, winning 6 out of 8 by first round KO.